d215steinberg/GildedRose-Java/README.md

 We have missed some edge cases, so we write a new test, **conjuredQualityDecreasesBy4OnceSellDateHasPassed**, and we make that pass as well.
 ### [Lesson #27: TDD with relentless refactoring](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%2327)
 We have more edge cases to address (e.g. preventing negative quality).
 But TDD demands that at every green juncture we look for refactoring opportunities.
-In particular, we assure that our code satisfies the DRY (Don’t Repeat Yourself) principle.
+In particular, we assure that our code satisfies the DRY (Don't Repeat Yourself) principle.
 The concept of decrementing quality appears twice in our code, so we extract it.

 We then write the test for our next edge case, **conjuredQualityIsNeverNegative**.
 We make the test pass and then refactor as necessary.
 Finally, we write our last test, **conjuredQualityIsNeverNegativeEvenOnceSellDateHasPassed**, which passes off the bat.
 ## Part V: Finishing the Job